Sutured manifold hierarchies and the Thurston norm: The maw dual graph construction

-Choose an orientation on $A_d$ and decompose $(H,\delta)$ along it to obtain a taut sutured solid torus $T_d$.
-The annulus $A_c$ restricts to a meridional non-product disk for $T_d$.
-By Lemma \ref{lemma: swapping orientation}, the two choices of orientation on $A_c$ both carry taut foliations on $M$ having $S$ as a leaf and whose Euler classes differ by a nonzero multiple of $[d]\in H_1(M)$.
-If $[d]\ne 0$, we are done.
+Choose an orientation on $A_d$ and decompose $(H,\delta)$ along it to obtain a sutured solid torus $T_d$.
+The annulus $A_c$ restricts to a meridional disk for $T_d$ intersecting the sutures $|\delta|+2$ times.
+Both choices of orientation on $A_c$ carry taut foliations $\mc F_{\pm}$ on $M$, and the surface $S$ is a union of leaves of these foliations.
+By Lemma \ref{lemma: swapping orientation}, the Euler classes of $\mc F_\pm$ differ by the Poincar\'e dual of $|\delta|[d]\in H_1(M)$.
+Since $[S]$ is not a corner of the Thurston norm, $[d]$ vanishes in $H_1(M;\R)$.

-If instead $[d]=0$, first give an arbitrary orientation to $A_c$ and decompose $(H,\delta)$ along it to obtain a solid torus $T_c$.
-Then decompose $T_c$ along the disk induced by $A_d$.
-The two possible orientations on $A_d$ give rise to two taut foliations whose Euler classes differ by a nonzero multiple of $[c]\in H_1(M)$.
-As $[c]$ and $[d]$ algebraically intersect once on $T\times 1$, the class $[c]$ has algebraic intersection $1$ with a $2$-chain $\Delta\in H_2(M,T)$ bounding $d$, which exists since we assumed $[d]=0$.
-In particular, $[c]\ne 0$ in $H_1(M,\partial M-T)$ (hence in $H_1(M)$), and we have the two foliations we were looking for.